George Bridgeman, 4th Earl of Bradford

-George Cecil Orlando Bridgeman, 4th Earl of Bradford JP DL (3 February 1845 – 2 January 1915), styled Viscount Newport from 1865 to 1898, was a British soldier and peer.
+George Cecil Orlando Bridgeman, 4th Earl of Bradford JP DL (3 February 1845 – 2 January 1915), styled Viscount Newport from 1865 to 1898, was a British soldier, Conservative politician and peer.
+He was the grandfather of Princess Alice, Duchess of Gloucester.

+Early life and education

-The elder son of the 3rd Earl of Bradford and the Hon.
-Selina Louisa Forester, Bridgeman was educated at Harrow School, and served in the 1st Life Guards and the Shropshire Yeomanry, reaching the rank of Captain.
+Bridgeman was born at his family home in Belgrave Square, London, the elder son of the 3rd Earl of Bradford and the Hon.
+Selina Louisa Forester.
+He was educated at Harrow School.

+Career

+Bridgeman served in the 1st Life Guards and the Shropshire Yeomanry, reaching the rank of Captain.
 He succeeded his father in his titles on 9 March 1898.

 Bridgeman was Member of Parliament (MP) for North Shropshire from 1867 to 1885.
+When the new seat of Newport, Shropshire was created out of that seat for the 1885 general election, he stood as the Conservative candidate for it but lost by a majority of 361 votes against the winning Liberal, Robert Bickersteth.
 He was Deputy Lieutenant of Warwickshire and Shropshire, as well as Justice of Peace for Staffordshire, Warwickshire and Shropshire.

+Marriage and issue

+In 1869, Bridgeman married Lady Ida Annabella Frances Lumley, daughter of the Richard Lumley, 9th Earl of Scarbrough, and who was Lady of the Bedchamber for Mary of Teck.
+They had three sons and four daughters: